 In Part 2 of this series, I examine 1) China’s impact on solar PV prices; 2) how China became a solar industry powerhouse that enabled it to affect costs; 3) the resulting political backlash in other countries and implications for the clean energy transition.
 (View Part 1 of the series here).

 Figure 1.
-Top Solar Panel Manufacturers by Shipments in 2019 (GW) Note: Hanwha and First Solar are American and South Korean firms, respectively.
+Top Solar Panel Manufacturers by Shipments in 2019 (GW) Note: Hanwha is an American firm, First Solar is a South Korean firm, and Canadian Solar is a Canadian firm.
 All other firms are Chinese.

 Source: GlobalData; Power Intelligence Center.

 Thanks to the dramatic fall in PV panel costs, solar energy is now much more competitive with coal, facilitating the global clean energy transition (see Figure 2).
 Chinese manufacturers were key in making solar panels a commodity that is both widely available and affordable.
 As of 2019, China was home to almost 80% of the world’s solar panel production capacity.

 Figure 2.
 Solar PV Panel Cost as of 2019 ($/Watt)Source: IRENA Renewable Cost Database.

 Although estimating the precise “China impact” on global PV cost is difficult, particularly since costs were dropping well before Chinese manufacturers arrived en masse, there are some proxies.
 For instance, in 2012, the lowest price that a Chinese monocrystalline silicon solar panel producer could set while maintaining acceptable returns (Minimum Sustainable Price) was estimated to be 23% lower than that of a comparable American firm.